devopsdina/ocp-ipi-aws-install/README.md

 - Removing the OpenShift Cluster from AWS, with the metadata files created during deployment.
 - Force removing the OpenShift Cluster from AWS, without any metadata files.

-S3 is used for file storage of the installer (which can be pulled from cloud.redhat.com), along with the pull secret.
+S3 is used for file storage of the installer (which can be sourced from cloud.redhat.com), along with the pull secret.

 S3 is used to store metadata for each run of the `deploy-openshift` workflow, assuming the installer completes successfully.